patriotsoftware/helm-upgrade-action/README.md

   Name that will be used for the helm install, will also be used for a status check.
 problems-timeout:
   Number of seconds to wait before running problem detection.
 Use this along with the --atmoic flag, and set to 30 seconds less than your timeout.
+print-template:
+  Allowed values: true/false.
+Determines whether or not to run 'helm template' with the specified values.
+Defaults to true.
 ```

 # Testing the action locally